IlliaPonomarov/tech-task/README.md

   For example:
   - We can set a rate limit on the number of requests per user per minute.
   - If a user exceeds the rate limit, the proxy server can return an error response or block the user from making further requests.
-  - We can use a proxy server like NGINX or HAProxy to implement rate limiting and protect the API from abuse.
+  - We can use a proxy server like NGINX  to implement rate limiting and protect the API from abuse.

 ```nginx
 http {